morincer/teamcity-plugin-saml/README.md

 You have an option to create users automatically upon first successful login and provision their data basing on SAML assertion attributes.

-In this case you must explicitly specify the source for user full name, e-mail and groups.
+In this case you must explicitly specify the source for user full name, VCS username, e-mail and groups.
 Valid options are:

 * None - no value
 * Name ID - value is taken from the NameId attribute